Taylor Logistics — Header

 The programs behind the numbers.

-Each of these initiatives ladders up to a specific line in our scope 1, 2, or 3 reporting.
-None of them are theoretical — they're running today, across our network.
+Each initiative ladders up to a specific line in our scope 1, 2, or 3 reporting.
+None are theoretical — they're running today, across our network.

 Automation